Characterizing Random-singlet State in Two-dimensional Frustrated Quantum Magnets and Implications for the Double Perovskite Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$

 {\it Acknowledgement.} We acknowledge the discussions with Hikaru Kawamura, Victor Quito, Yu-Cheng Lin, and Anders Sandvik.
 This work was supported by the National Natural Science Foundation of China grants 11874078, 11834014, grant 11804401, and the Fundamental Research Funds for the Central Universities.
-This work was also supported by the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research and Basic Energy Sciences, Materials Sciences and Engineering Division, Scientific Discovery through Advanced Computing (SciDAC) program under the grant number DE-AC02-76SF00515 (D.N.S.).
+The work at CSUN was supported by the U.S. Department of Energy, Office of Basic Energy Sciences under the grant No. DE-FG02-06ER46305 (D.N.S.).